How to Protect Yourself From the Coronavirus While Traveling

 High-Touch Surface Awareness: Frequently clean and disinfect items you touch often, such as your phone screen, headphones, and tray tables.

-Wear a Mask in Crowded Spaces: Even if not required by law, wearing a high-quality medical mask (like an N95 or KF94) in poorly ventilated areas or on flights provides a significant layer of personal protection.
+Wear a Mask in Crowded Spaces: Although not legally mandatory, a high quality medical mask (such as an N95 or KF94) in a poorly ventilated place or during a flight is a great source of personal protection.

-Respiratory Etiquette: Always cover your mouth and nose with a tissue or the inside of your elbow when you cough or sneeze.
-This prevents the spread of germs to those around you.
+Respiratory Etiquette: You should always cover your mouth and nose with a tissue, or the inside of your elbow, when coughing or sneezing.
+This will avoid the transmission of germs to others.

 Smart Planning and Preparation

-Stay Home if Ill: The most effective way to protect the nation and your loved ones is to delay your trip if you feel unwell or have tested positive for a contagious virus.
+Stay Home when sick: The best approach in keeping the country and your family safe is to postpone your travel in case you are sick or you have tested positive to a contagious virus.

-Testing and Monitoring: If you are traveling to visit high-risk individuals or elderly relatives, consider taking a rapid test a few days after your journey to ensure you aren't an asymptomatic carrier.
+Testing and Monitoring: Provided that you are visiting a high-risk person or older family members, you can take a rapid test a few days after your visit to know that you are not an asymptomatic carrier.

 No comments: